Mako® Robotic Joint Replacement Surgery in New Braunfels

 After the procedure, your doctor may require you to stay in the hospital for a few days depending on age, comorbidities or any condition related to the affected joint.
 Your doctor will also be the one who will give the green light when it is safe for

 you to go home.
 If you feel pain or initial discomfort in the replaced joint, don’t panic.
 This is normal as your body begins recovering, and your muscles are still weak from inactivity.

 After the surgery, you may experience pain for up to several weeks, while swelling may last for two to three weeks.
 It may persist for up to three to six months.
 Bruising may also occur one to two weeks after the surgery.

 Choose Robotic Joint Replacement Surgery in Resolute Health

-Whether it’s for robotic knee replacement or hip replacement surgery, Resolute Health Hospital invests in your quality of life.
-We use advanced technology, including the Mako® robotic system, to give you more treatment options that can help you get back the life you deserve sooner than you thought.
-Whether you need
+Whether it’s for robotic knee replacement or hip replacement surgery, Resolute Health Hospital uses advanced technology to give you more treatment options that can help you get back the life you deserve sooner than you thought.

-Your orthopedic doctor may advise you to undergo specific tests, such as a computed tomography (CT) scan, a magnetic resonance imaging (MRI), provocative arthrography, pain mapping or some other tests to determine if this is the right treatment option
+Your orthopedic doctor may advise you to undergo specific tests, such as computed tomography (CT) scan, magnetic resonance imaging (MRI), provocative arthrography, pain mapping or other tests to determine if this is the right treatment option for you.

 Call 830-500-6900 to schedule an appointment with one of our doctors.